charlotte-os/developer-docs/DESIGN.md

 - Thread Scheduling
 	- TBD
 - ACPI
-	- Static tables are prased using custom code
+	- Static tables are parsed using custom code
 	- AML interpretation will be performed using Rust bindings to LAI, the Lightweight AML Interprer
 - System Call Interface
-	- The system call interface will use a `target-action-arguments` pattern
+	- The system call interface will use a `target-action-arguments` pattern for extensibility and ease of use
 		- `target`: Either an OS subsystem or capability
 		- `action`: The requested action for the kernel to perform
 		- `arguments`: Any other information needed to perform the requested action